WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - created based on a **request to KMS based on a SPECIFIC CMK**.

 * you get **2 versions of this key**.
 One is **encrypted** and one is in a **plain text** format.
 You should **encrypt with plain text (discard after)**

+- control **access to the CMKs** in KMS.
+While there are other methods to do so, **you need to use Key Policies if you want to control the access**

+* the policies themselves are pretty similar to IAM policies

+-

 ### AWS IOT